itrocks-ts/decorator/README.md

 ### Types

-Those type shortcuts are used to facilitate coding in TypeScript:
+These TypeScript type shortcuts are used to simplify coding and improve readability:
 ```ts
 type DecorateCaller<T extends object> = (target: T, property: KeyOf<T>) => void

 type DecoratorCallback<T extends object, V = any> = (target: T, property: KeyOf<T>) => V
 ```
-The API and the documentation refer to these types.
+The API and the documentation frequently refer to these types.

 ### decorate